speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 If you take an action that includes more than one ship attack, you can break up your movement even further by moving between those attacks.
 For example, a ship that can make two attacks and that has a speed of 300 feet could move 100 feet, make an attack, move 200 feet, and then attack again.

 ### Difficult Terrain
 Combat rarely takes place in featureless terrain.
-Asteroid fields, mountain ranges, tight formations—the setting of a typical fight contains difficult terrain.
+Asteroid fields, mountain ranges, tight formationsï¿½the setting of a typical fight contains difficult terrain.

 Every foot of movement in difficult terrain costs 1 extra foot.
 This rule is true even if multiple things in a space count as difficult terrain.